Competition watchdog to take further legal action against Viagogo

 A Viagogo spokesperson said: "We were surprised at the announcement from the CMA today, which we learnt of through their press release, and we deny the allegations that we are in breach of compliance with their regulations.

 "We have recently completed a third party review which has given us approval that we are reaching compliance with the requirements.
-It is important to note that no contempt of court has actually been filed against us at this time, and per the protocol of the order we have until the 18th July to respond to the CMA’s concerns.
+It is important to note that no contempt of court has actually been filed against us at this time, and per the protocol of the order we have until 18 July to respond to the CMA's concerns.

 "We will continue to work closely with the CMA, as we have been for the past year, to ensure we are offering the best possible consumer experience and protections in the UK."